Convocation 2016

 ceremony on June 3.

-We're sorry - due to circumstances beyond our control we no longer have access to archived videos of livestreamed ceremonies.
+We're sorry - due to circumstances beyond our control we no longer have access to archived videos of livestreamed ceremonies before we used YouTube.
 Please look though our Flickr photo collections.
 All photos are free to download.